 What are the rules regarding transportation?

 Hopefully, but only after you have met and you authorize them to do so.
-During Orientation there will be an opportunity for you, your family and your Community Ambassador to connect and get to know each other.
-We hope that you will become an extension of your Community Ambassador's family and that they will become an extension of yours.
+During Orientation there will be an opportunity for you, your family and your Community Host to connect and get to know each other.
+We hope that you will become an extension of your Community Host's family and that they will become an extension of yours.
 However, we do encourage all involved to set boundaries and be clear about the extent of contact preferred.